pdafan/VanillaHackintosh/README.md

 For High Sierra 10.13.6 (17G6030)
 Note that earlier minor versions of 10.13.6 has "Graphics Driver failed to load.
 Could not register with Framebuffer driver" issue with iGPU (UHD 630).

+<B> Discovery </B>
+- EmuVariableUefi-64.efi
+-- is required for your FaceTime or iMessage to work
+- ApfsDriverLoader-64.efi
+-- is required if you are going for Mojave or APFS (10.13.6)

 <B> Working </b>
 - Sleep, Wake, Restart, Shutdown
 - Audio